Because it isn't Easter without toilet roll bunnies, neon eggs and spring floral wreaths, here are our favourite craft ideas for kids!

-Stuck indoors?
-Make it more fun with some dressing up!
+Make Easter even more fun with some dressing up!
 Why not try these adorable bunny ears from The House That Lars Built?
 They’re really easy to make for the little ones – and incredibly cute, too!

 4. Bunny candy pouch

 Instead of buying an Easter basket this year, make a cute bunny pouch instead!
 This version by mer mag has bunny ears, which tie together to close the bag on the lollies inside.
 An egg-tremely simple way to add a punch to your party favour bags.

 Bring smiles to the breakfast table this Easter as you top your eggs with pretty crowns made of tiny fresh flowers.
 A superb idea from Flax and Twine!
 Cuuuute.

 Why not spoil the kids this Easter Sunday with this sweet idea from The Sweet LuLu.
 Serve up an Easter Sundae, instead of the usual Easter eggs and you’re sure to be a hit among the little ones.

 Got some Mason jars lying around?
 Spruce them up with a lick of paint to make these cute offerings.
 Not only are they easy to make, but they’re also super-pretty to look at.
 Fill them with flowers, chocolate eggs or candy once you’ve followed this tutorial by No.2 Pencil.

 We’re always looking for fun new ways to upcycle our toilet rolls and these adorbs Easter craft bunny and chick treat holders by Powerful Mothering are definitely going on our Easter DIY ‘must do’ list.

 Are the little ones avid readers?
 Keep their books dog-ear free by turning your bookworms into book-bunnies with these lovely origami bookmarkers by Easy Peasy and Fun.